Summary

 Hypothyroidism - low concentration of thyroid hormone in the blood

-For references and more information, see the section on Iodine in the Pregnancy and Lactation article.
+For references and more information, see the section on Supplements in the Iodine article.

 Iodine Flashcard.
 Main Functions: Structural component of thyroid hormones and thus important for the regulation of body temperature, basal metabolic rate, growth, and reproduction.
 Good Sources: Seafood (fish, shrimp, seaweed), cod, 3 ounces (about the size of a deck of cards), 99 micrograms; dairy products (milk, cheese, yogurt), cow's milk, 1 cup, 99 micrograms; iodized salt, 1 gram, 77 micrograms.
 Daily Recommendation, 150 micrograms for adults.
 Special Notes: (1) Seafood is rich in iodine because marine animals concentration iodine from seawater.
 (2) The Recommended Dietary Allowance (RDA) for iodine is significantly increased during pregnancy (220 micrograms/day) and breast-feeding (290 micrograms/day).